-You're likely to start by seeing your family doctor.
-Depending on the suspected cause of foot drop, you may be referred to a doctor who specializes in brain and nerve disorders (neurologist).
+You're likely to start by seeing your family care provider.
+Depending on the suspected cause of foot drop, you may be referred to a doctor who specializes in brain and nerve disorders, called a neurologist.

 Here's some information to help you get ready for your appointment.

 What you can do

 Make a list of:

 - Your symptoms, including ones that seem unrelated to the reason for which you scheduled the appointment, and when they began.